dev-ptera/spyglass-api/README.md

 To run the client, run `cd client && yarn && yarn start`.

+## Caching

+There's stuff that is cached.
+Talk about it here!
+Why is it cached?

 ## Contact

 Suggestions or issues?
 Please feel free to post an issue directly on the github.